donggggerr/bert-spam-classifier/README.md

 7. Now you may open and run the notebook in **Google Colab**

 The notebook will automatically load the dataset from this location after mounting Google Drive.

+## Notebooks

+We included two versions of the notebook for your reference:

+- **WithChunkingAndStratify.ipynb**
+  - Stratified Sampling
+  - Chunking of emails
+  - BERT training

+- **NoChunkingAndRandom.ipynb**
+  - Displays preprocessing output